 Spirulina is a type of blue-green algae that’s been celebrated for centuries for its impressive nutritional profile.
 It’s packed with protein, iron, antioxidants, and essential vitamins — all in a natural, plant-based form.
 Just a small amount goes a long way, making it a popular addition to smoothies, energy bites, and even desserts like this peach chia pudding.

-For this recipe, I love using blue spirulina because it gives the pudding a dreamy color without overpowering the delicate sweetness of the peaches.
-It’s a fun, natural way to add a pop of color and a boost of nutrients — no artificial dyes needed.
+For this recipe, I love using blue spirulina because it gives the pudding a dreamy color without taking away the delicate flavor of the peaches.
+It adds a gorgeous color and extra nutrients the natural way, no artificial dyes in sight.

 Tips:

-• Adjust the sweetness based on how ripe your peach is.
-Taste the blended mix before adding chia seeds.
+- Adjust the sweetness based on how ripe your peach is.
+You can taste the mixture before adding the chia seeds and add more sweetner if necessary.

-• If you’re not a fan of spirulina’s flavor, start with 1/2 tsp and increase next time.
+- If you’re not a fan of spirulina’s flavor, start with 1/2 tsp and increase next time (or you can always omit it).

-• For extra creaminess, use full-fat coconut milk or replace some almond milk with yogurt.
+- For extra creaminess, use full-fat coconut milk or replace half of some almond milk with yogurt.

 Storage:

 Store the chia pudding in an airtight container in the fridge for up to 3 days.
-Stir before serving if it thickens too much—add a splash of almond milk to loosen the texture if desired.
+Stir before serving, if it thickens too much, add a splash of milk of choice to loosen the texture, if desired.

 Featured Kitchen Tools